JJo6/Hospital-Management/README.md

 **Database:** SQLite, PostgreSQL (for production deployment) **Version Control:** Git

+**How to Use**
+1- Set up a virtual environment for your Python development.

+**1**-Install the project dependencies by running: pip install -r requirements.txt **2**-Run the development server: python manage.py runserver **3**-Open a web browser and access the system at http://localhost:8000.

 **Deployment:**

 Deploy the application on a web server using platforms like Heroku, AWS, or DigitalOcean.